bixb922/crank-organ/doc-servo/servos.md

 With normal music, it is very uncommon to move 10 servos at the same time.
 Even having 10 notes on at the same time is uncommon and will have other problems, such as a dwindling air supply.
 The peak consumption will be about 1A.
 Leaving some margin, a 5V 2A power supply should be enough.

 A RC servo motor should never have it's arm blocked or held in place.
-This situation will consume lots of energy and may break the gears inside the servo.
+This situation will consume lots of energy, may break the gears inside the servo and will fry the motor.

 # 6. Software parameters for servo motors